entangle-cloud/wave/README.md

 <img width="152" src="https://github.com/entangle-cloud/wave/raw/refs/heads/main/docs/star.svg" />

 Cut through the clutter.
-A knowledge hub for humans and your AI agents to find information.
-Always up-to date with agents and human moderation.
+A knowledge hub for humans and AI agents to find information when you need them.
+No scrolling through scattered folders, wikis, and documents.

+**Always up-to date with agents and human moderation.**

 ## Features